-Like all significant sectors of geography, human geography has various subsections that are worthy of consideration.
+Like all significant types of geography, human geography has various subsections that are worthy of consideration.
 The following are the most vital subbranches of human geography:

 - Economic Geography: those who specialise in a career reviewing economic geography focus their attention on the way products are produced and distributed.
-Also, it is essential to state that how wealth is distributed across the various regions of the planet is analysed by all economic geographers.
-Subject matters such as transportation, international trade, development, real estate, gendered economies, and globalisation are discussed to understand this subdiscipline better.
+Economic geographers are involved in the analysis of how wealth is distributed across the various areas and regions of the world.
+Subject matters such as transportation, international trade, development, real estate, gendered economies, political effects and globalisation are discussed to understand this discipline area better.

-- Population Geography: this subsection of human geography mainly deals with the demographic distribution of people in a specific country, city, town, or other geographic location.
-Often erroneously confused with demography, population geographers study the patterns of a group of people in connection to birth, marriage, and death, which is the case with demographers; however, population geography dives deeper into the subjects mentioned earlier and extracts more detail.
-It is important to state that many population geographers may spend their entire career researching a single community or region.
+- Population Geography: this subsection of human geography mainly deals with the demographic distribution of people in a specific country, city, town or other geographic location.
+Often erroneously confused with demography, population geographers study the patterns of a group of people in connection to birth, marriage and death.
+This is also the case with demographers; however, population geography dives deeper into the subjects mentioned earlier and extracts more detail.
+It is important to state that many population geographers may spend their entire career researching a single society, community or region.

-- Medical Geography: Ebola, the zika virus, and the Asian flu; all are viruses or outbreaks that have affected millions and originate from a single location.
+- Medical Geography: Ebola, the zika virus, the Asian flu and, of course COVID-19 are all viruses or outbreaks that have affected millions and originate from a single location.
 Who researches these epidemics to discover their causes and origin?
 Medical geographers!
-The subdiscipline or medical geography involves the study in which particular diseases have spread.
-Charts, graphs, reports, and maps are created to show the correlation between geography and public health.
-A perfect career for medical examiners who want to get to the bottom of things!
+The discipline of medical geography involves studies of the spread of particular diseases.
+Charts, graphs, reports and maps are created to show the correlation between geography and public health.
+It's a perfect career for medical examiners who want to get to the bottom of things!